EnviroDIY/ModularSensors/README.md

 - **setToken(const char registrationToken)** - Sets the retistration token to access the EnviroDIY streaming data loader API.
 Note that the input is a pointer to the registrationToken.
 - **setupBee(xbee beeType, Stream beeStream, int beeCTSPin, int beeDTRPin, const char APN)** - Sets up the internet communcation, with either GPRSv4, GPRSv6, or WIFI.
 Note that the beeStream and APN should be pointers.
 - **generateSensorDataJSON()** - Generates a properly formatted JSON string to go to the EnviroDIY streaming data loader API.
 - **postDataWiFi()** - Creates proper headers and sends data to the EnviroDIY data portal via WiFi.
-You must have set up a WIFI bee for this to work.
+You must use the external XCTU program to set up your WiFi bee before attaching it to your board.
+You must call the setupBee function before calling this function.
+Returns an HTML response code.
 - **postDataGPRS()** - Creates proper headers and sends data to the EnviroDIY data portal via GPRS.
-You must have set up a GPRS bee for this to work.
+You must call the setupBee function before calling this function.
+Returns an HTML response code.
-- **printPostResult(int result)** - Interprets HTML response code.
+- **printPostResult(int result)** - Interprets the HTML response code and prints it as text.

 ### <a name="LoggerExamples"></a>Logger Examples: